-Note: this feature is reserved for Pro & Business Plan users.
+Note: this feature is reserved for Pro, Teams and Enterprise users.

 Pre-release links empower you to start promoting your music long before it’s available to your fans.
 They’re a great way to drive engagement, gain new followers, and increase streams while building momentum prior to an upcoming release.

-With a pre-release link, fans can choose to automatically add an upcoming track or album to their Spotify, Apple Music, or Deezer library the moment it goes live.
+With a pre-release link, fans can choose to automatically add an upcoming track or album to their Spotify, Apple Music, Amazon Music, Youtube Music, TIDAL, or Deezer library the moment it goes live.
 Plus, for Spotify and Deezer pre-releases, fans can choose to follow the artist page and join an email list.
 That way, you can keep them updated about new releases, tours, merch, and much more!

 Prefer a video tutorial?
 Follow along as you learn the ins and outs of setting up a pre-release link, or read our step-by-step guide below:

 Click “Continue”, and you’ll be able to add more details about your upcoming release on the next page.

 Give your pre-release link a descriptive title for internal use (this won’t appear anywhere publicly).
 Fill out the artist name and add some internal tags—these let you easily filter and search through all your links on your board later on.

 Customize the pre-release link with your own subdomain (such as your artist name) and shortcode (such as the release title).
 Avoid using the word “pre-save” anywhere, because your landing page will transform into a regular release landing page when the song or album is out.